ollieclyde1/m32895-public/README.md

 In **tut_1.1** the 1<sup>st</sup> is the week number; the 2<sup>nd</sup> number is the lecture of the week.
 Each tutorial has dedicated Jupyter notebook.

 #### Credits
-Walkthrough code-along projects are based on tutorials developed by [Jovian](https://www.youtube.com/watch?v=hDKCxebp88A).
+Walkthrough code-along projects are based on tutorials developed by [Jovian](https://www.youtube.com/watch?v=hDKCxebp88A) and [Dm.
+Kolesnikov](https://www.youtube.com/watch?v=iaK9g990Unw).